FAQ'S about WATERING

 How your soil effects watering...

 The quality of the soil where you're planting will factor into how much you'll have to water your plants.
 For example, in the Poconos, the soil is very rocky.
 This soil doesn't hold water well, so plants will need to be watered more often.
-In contrast, the soil around Pittsburgh is wet and heavy, so people planting in that area may not have to water at all!
+In contrast, the soil around Pittsburgh is wet and heavy clay, so people planting in that area may not have to water at all!

 Here at the nursery, we have sprinklers and irrigation to insure that are plants are watered thoroughly every day.